ENCRYPTION CODE: [CLASSIFIED]

 - You Are in Command Now: Back when he was still a lieutenant, he was forced to take command of the UNSC Midsummer Night after his CO was killed by an Innie sympathizer among the bridge crew.

 CDR.
 Miranda Keyes

 Debuted in: Halo 2

 Voiced by: Julie Benz (Halo 2), Justis Bolding (Halo 3)The daughter of Jacob Keyes and Catherine Halsey, Miranda followed in her father's footsteps and joined the UNSC Navy, rising to the rank of Commander by 2552.
 When the Covenant attacked Earth, Miranda followed the Prophet of Regret's ship back to Delta Halo, where she forged an alliance with The Arbiter to stop the activation of the Halo Array.
-Upon returning to Earth, she joined the resistance against the occupying Covenant forces, and led a Human contingent through the portal at Voi to find The Arc.
+Upon returning to Earth, she joins the resistance against the occupying Covenant forces, leading a Human contingent through the portal at Voi to find the Ark.

 "Until we kill Truth, stop the Rings from firing... nothing else matters."

 - Action Girl: Surprisingly good at handling herself in a firefight, and fairly athletic as well.

 - Badass Normal: Takes down two Brutes by herself and wounds several others with just a shotgun and a pistol, and even briefly holds her own against the Arbiter.

 - Calling The Old Lady Out: One of her last letters to Halsey was basically this.